huang-julien/nuxt-islands-vue-amsterdam-24/slides.md

 <!--

 So server only components are here to save your day.
 The idea is to have components that is rendered server side and then sent to the browser any formformat.
 Then either the framework or a component will handle the rendering of the result component without loading it’s javascript.
-Meaning your won’t have interactity with it.

 -->
 ---